livgust/covid-vaccine-scrapers/README.md

         CHROMEPATH="path/to/chromium/that/you/downloaded"
         # e.g. /Applications/Chromium.app/Contents/MacOS/Chromium
         PROPRIETARY_SITE_SCRAPERS_PATH="./../proprietary/site-scrapers" (optional, example)

+1. Install `prettier` and `eslint`; make sure you run them before making any commits.
 ## Using this code
 1. In your terminal, install dependencies with `npm install`
 1. To run: `node main.js`